CMSgov/ab2d-website/tutorial-curl.md

        FILE=Z0000_0001.ndjson
        ```

     b.
-Get the Part A & B bulk claim export data by entering the following at the terminal prompt.
-You can request compressed data files by including the optional “Accept-Encoding: gzip” header in your download requests.
-Requesting compressed data files can help increase your download speed.
+Download the Parts A & B bulk claims data by entering the following at the terminal prompt.
+You can request compressed data files and increase your download speed by including the optional “Accept-Encoding: gzip” header in your command.

        ```
        curl "https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/${JOB}/file/${FILE}" \